Ultra-Trail Australia is a challenging 100km running event held in the magnificent Blue Mountains in New South Wales.

 UTA100 Race Details

 One hundred of the most beautiful and awe-inspiring kilometres that you will ever run.
-The UTA100 course is a mix of trails that take you along cliff tops, through lush valleys, across scenic ridges and then up the famous Furber steps to the finish line.
+The UTA100 course is a mix of trails that take you along cliff tops, through lush valleys, across scenic ridges and then up to the finish line at Scenic World.

 You start at the famous Scenic World in the idyllic town of Katoomba and experience a mix of terrain – mostly single track and wide trails – and a mix of emotions as you run through the very special World Heritage-listed national park of the Blue Mountains.

-After some lush bushland, beautiful escarpments, epic ridgelines, 7 checkpoints, and about 99 km, you’ll stand at the bottom of the most famous set of steps in trail running – just 951 of them are between you and the finish line back at Scenic World.
+After some lush bushland, beautiful escarpments, epic ridgelines and about 99kms, you’ll stand at the bottom of the most famous set of steps in trail running… just 951 of them are between you and the finish line back at Scenic World.

 UTA50 Race Details